Yasir-Alharbi/Yasir-Alharbi/README.md

 SOC Analyst | AI Master's Student | Cybersecurity and AI enthusiast

-I am a cybersecurity professional with a strong interest in Security Operations, Digital Forensics and Incident Response, and the practical use of Artificial Intelligence in security.
+I am a cybersecurity professional with a strong interest in SOC, DFIR, and the practical use of Artificial Intelligence in security.
 I enjoy learning deeply, organizing knowledge into useful resources, and turning complex technical topics into clear, practical work.

 ## Professional Focus